papijhs/Ebin-Shaders/README.md

 Ebin Shaders is a Minecraft shaderpack for use with the [OptiFine mod](https://optifine.net/home).

 Ebin began with the goal of being fast, beautiful, configurable, feature-rich, and having a base of well-written code.
-It was developed almost entirely by BruceKnowsHow ([Github](https://github.com/BruceKnowsHow), [Youtube](https://www.youtube.com/user/MiningGodBruce)) throughout summer of 2017.
+It was developed almost entirely by BruceKnowsHow ([Github](https://github.com/BruceKnowsHow), [Youtube](https://www.youtube.com/user/MiningGodBruce)) throughout summer & fall of 2016.
 As development went on, Ebin became more of a platform for experimental low-level graphics optimizations and coding practices.
 Work slowed down and eventually stopped when Bruce discovered a tragic fact: sometimes it's not possible to write code that is both "fast" and "clean".

 ## Current Status
 Development of Ebin is mostly over.
 Some minor cleanup items are planned, but that is all.